ucsb-csw8/w23c/ref/ide.md

 Acknowledgements
 {: .fs-4 }

-Specials thanks to Liubov Kurafeeva and Roman Beltiukov for creating the initial instructions and screenshots.
+* Specials thanks to Liubov Kurafeeva and Roman Beltiukov for creating the initial instructions and screenshots.
   {: .fs-3 }
+* Updated W23 by P. Conrad
+  {: .fs-3 }

-General instructions were adopted from <https://python-adv-web-apps.readthedocs.io/en/latest/>.
+* General instructions were adopted from <https://python-adv-web-apps.readthedocs.io/en/latest/>.
   {: .fs-3 }